-Essential Fatty Acids (EFAs) play a critical part in your child’s physical, emotional, mental growth and well being.
-EFAs may influence brain function, immune strength, healthy skin and well being.* Include these plant-based, vegetarian Essential Fatty Acids as part of your child’s daily diet by mixing with juices, smoothies, cereals, puddings of over pancakes or waffles (after cooking).
+Essential Fatty Acids (EFAs) play a critical part in your child’s physical, emotional, mental growth and well-being.
+EFAs may influence brain function, immune strength, healthy skin and well-being.* Include these plant-based, vegetarian Essential Fatty Acids as part of your child’s daily diet by mixing with juices, smoothies, cereals, puddings, or over pancakes or waffles (after cooking).

 For infants 6 months-1 yr: 1/2 teaspoon every other day

 • Give directly or mix with your child’s favorite drink or food.